Nuitka/Nuitka-website/posts/nuitka-release-0525.rst

   will check of the ``#!`` portion indicates a different Python version and ask the user to clarify with ``--python-version`` in case of a mismatch.

-- Added support for Python flag ``-O``, which allows to disable assertions and remove doc strings.
+- Added support for Python flag ``--python-flag=-O``, which allows to disable assertions and remove doc strings.

 Optimization
 ------------